Hrushika24/Retinal-Disease-Detection-MATLAB/README.md

-# Retinal-Disease-Detection-MATLAB
+# GPvesseltracking
+Tracking and diameter estimation of blood vessels using Gaussian process and Radon transform

+keywords: retinal segmentation, blood vessel tracking, Gaussian process, Radon transform, vascular bifurcation detection, diameter estimation

-The process involves tracking the center points and estimating the diameter of blood vessels, which poses a persistent challenge in medical image analysis.
-We postulate that both the curvature and diameter of blood vessels follow Gaussian processes (GPs).
-To address this, we employ the Local Radon transform, known for its robustness against noise, to compute features and facilitate the training of the GPs.
-By acquiring knowledge from the kernelized covariance matrix derived from training data, we can estimate the direction and diameter of the vessels.
-Additionally, to identify bifurcations, we utilize multiple GPs, quantifying the disparity between their respective predicted directions.
+This script track center points and diameter of blood vessels, which is an ongoing challenge in medical image analysis.
+We hypothesize that the curvature and the diameter of blood vessels are Gaussian processes (GPs).
+Local Radon transform, which is robust against noise, is subsequently used to compute the features and train the GPs.
+By learning the kernelized covariance matrix from training data, vessel direction and its diameter are estimated.
+In order to detect bifurcations, multiple GPs are used and the difference between their corresponding predicted directions is quantified.

+References:
+Masoud Elhami Asl, et al. "Tracking and diameter estimation of retinal vessels using Gaussian process and Radon transform."
+Journal of Medical Imaging 4.3 (2017): 034006.

+This algorithm is the result of many hours of work and problem solving.
+Please cite the above paper in case you find the script useful in your own research.

+Developed and Copyrighted by Masoud Elhami Asl (2017)